davidavdav/GaussianMixtures.jl/README.md

 gmm = load(filename, name)
 ```

-support for large amounts of training data
+Support for large amounts of training data
 ------
 In many of the functions defined above, a `Data` type is accepted in the place where the data matrix `x` is indicated.
 An object of type `Data` is basically a list of either matrices of filenames, see  [BigData](https://github.com/davidavdav/BigData.jl).